 Pre-Review of Materials

 At their discretion, the Executive Secretary may request that an initiator of a proposed action submit materials to them before the initiator may submit a Notice of Intention and associated fees so that stakeholders may review the materials and identity potential deficiencies.
 These materials will be described in the Instructions and may include such items as proposed legal descriptions and vicinity maps.
-If the Executive Secretary requests such a submittal, the initiator should also cooperate with the Executive Secretary to cure any deficiencies identified by the Executive Secretary or the involved stakeholders prior to submitting a Notice of IntentionDue Dates: Filing of Notice of Intention
+If the Executive Secretary requests such a submittal, the initiator should also cooperate with the Executive Secretary to cure any deficiencies identified by the Executive Secretary or the involved stakeholders prior to submitting a Notice of Intention.

+Due Dates: Filing of Notice of Intention

 The Notice of Intention for annexation shall be filed with the Boundary Review Board by the initiator of the proposed action (e.g., cities, fire district, utility districts, citizens groups.)
 The filing shall occur within 180 days after the appropriate legislative body(ies) has reviewed and approved the proposed Notice of Intention when: (a) such approval is required by statute, or (b) when such action is initiated by the legislative body or bodies.
 In such cases, the legislative body or bodies shall be deemed the initiator.